I’m often called to help folks with hacked websites, and later asked the question, “How can I improve the performance of my website (WordPress blog)?”

 Now back to database optimization.
 Install the WP-DBmanager plugin, optimize your database today, then set to optimize once per month.

-While there are many ways to further improve the performance of WordPress, the items described above tend to result in the most dramatic improvements with the least amount of effort.
+While there are many ways to further improve the performance of WordPress, like replacing your theme or reducing widget usage, the items described above tend to return the most dramatic improvements with the least amount of effort.